Tool | October 2015

 State Sales Tax

 6.25% (1% on qualifying food, prescription and nonprescription drugs and medical appliances).
-Local sales taxes can raise the total to as high as 10%.
+Local sales taxes can raise the total to as high as 10%, though the average local total is 8.22%, according to the Tax Foundation.

 Income Tax Range

-There is a flat rate of 5% of federal adjusted gross income after modifications in 2013, which will return to its pre-2011 rate of 3.75% in 2015, barring action by the state legislature.
+There is a flat rate of 3.75% of federal adjusted gross income after modifications.

 Social Security benefits are not taxed.